Jin-Zhang/MA/md/4,showcase.md

 ## Showcase

-This paragraph will try to implement an experiment.
+This section will try to implement an experiment.
 The target is locate a mobile phone on a small network.

 ### Section 4.1.
 Case study